ActianCorp/actian_tableau_connector/README_DEV.md

 For running the test suite, Tableau expects the non-default mixed case.
 This will not be needed for https://github.com/tableau/connector-plugin-sdk/issues/216 (`CAP_ODBC_BIND_DETECT_ALIAS_CASE_FOLDING`)

-If your object name case is all lower case (which is the default for Actian Avalanche/Vector/ActianX/Ingres) mixed case option is **not** required.
+If your object name case is all lower case (which is the default for Actian Data Platform / Vector / ActianX / Ingres) mixed case option is **not** required.

 I.e. mixed case is required if running Tableau Connector SDK tests suite.